 If achalasia occurs in the context of another disease, this is referred to as secondary achalasia.
 Chagas disease (Trypanosoma cruzi infection) and tumor diseases can be the cause of secondary achalasia.

 Dysphagia and regurgitation at achalasia

-Primarily, the patients complain about having dysphagia for several years.
-Often, they have to drink a lot of fluids after food intake to be able to completely swallow solid food components.
-However, even swallowing fluids is considered hard in later stages.
+Patients primarily complain about having dysphagia for several years.
+Often, they have to drink a lot of fluids after food intake to be able to swallow solid food completely.
+However, even swallowing fluids can be hard in the later stages.

-Especially in lying position, regurgitation of food occurs, which is associated with the complications of aspiration pneumonia and esophagitis.
-This esophagus inflammation called retention esophagitis increases the carcinoma risk to the 30-fold compared to the normal population.
-In the course of increased regurgitation, foetor ex ore can often be detected.
+Regurgitation of food occurs, especially when lying down, which is associated with the complications of aspiration pneumonia and esophagitis.
+This inflammation of the esophagus called retention esophagitis increases the carcinoma risk 30-fold compared to the normal population.
+With increased regurgitation, foetor ex ore can often be detected.

-Furthermore, the patients often describe bloating.
-Very rarely, convulsive pain (hypermotile achalasia) is also present, especially in the beginning of the disease.
-It decreases in the further course.
+Furthermore, patients often describe bloating.
+Very rarely, convulsive pain (hypermotile achalasia) is also present, especially at the beginning of the disease.
+This decreases later in the disease.